 - Now uncheck the option Automatically manage paging file size for all drives.

-- Select the default C: drive where Windows 10 is installed and then choose Custom Size.
-Then change Initial Size and Maximum Size to the recommended values by Windows which is in the Total Paging File Size For All Drives section.
+- Select the C: drive where Windows 10 is installed and then choose Custom Size.
+If you have a 2nd hard drive, then disable the Page File on your C: drive and enable it on your 2nd drive and set that one to Custom Size.
+Then change Initial Size and Maximum Size to the Recommended Values by Windows which is in the Total Paging File Size For All Drives section.

 - NOTE: Your recommended value will be different than the image below, use whatever your’s shows